 Why choosing the right ARF adviser is paramount

-A Financial Broker is best to allow for full market comparison, but talk to more than one before signing any paperwork, this is a big decision and should not be rushed or allowed to be pressured.
+A Financial Broker is best to allow for full market comparison, but talk to more than one before signing any paperwork, This is a big decision and should not be rushed or allowed to be pressured.

-Qualifications and experience should be a given and all financial advisors must match your investment risk profile to your chosen funds, so don’t be impressed by what’s actually standard.
+Qualifications and experience should be given and all financial advisors must match your investment risk profile to your chosen funds, so don’t be impressed by what’s actually standard.

 What to really focus on:

 ARF’s can be invested in various assets such as shares, property, bonds, and cash.
 The growth of your ARF fund depends on the performance of these chosen assets and choosing multi-asset funds allows for diversification.
 Again, all financial advisers must carry out an investment risk profile analysis before recommending suitable funds, with financial brokers offering the broadest choice.

 Risk and reward are directly correlated, so the lower the risk the lower the return, and vice versa.
 Carrying out a risk profile analysis will ensure that you choose appropriate funds and whilst past performance is a good indicator of future performance, it is never guaranteed!

 (C) Fund Charges